-Are you a business owner, an employee or in between opportunities?
-We all have to market ourselves whether it is our services, products or mostly, our ideas.
+We all have to market ourselves, whether it is our services, products, and mostly, our ideas.
 Marketing is about articulating our unique value to the right people for a specific result.
-Each Type, within the Human Design System, has a slightly different approach to impart their message.
-Yet, the basic premise of personal marketing applies to all Types.

 These refreshing and more authentic marketing approaches fit well with the Human Design System.
 Each Type can deliver their message congruently with their Strategy and Inner Authority.
 In this first of a series, I’ll lay out the essentials of personal marketing appropriate for all Types.
 In subsequent editorials, I’ll share tactics and suggestions each Type can utilize to carry out their unique value.